- The Governor General of Canada

 Badge

-On a roundel a wreath of maple leaves overall a foul anchor surmounted by two crusader’s swords in saltire and an eagle volant affronty head to the sinister, all ensigned by the Royal Crown and resting on scroll inscribed SERVICE;
+On a roundel a wreath of maple leaves overall a fouled anchor surmounted by two crusader’s swords in saltire and an eagle volant affronty head to the sinister, all ensigned by the Royal Crown and resting on scroll inscribed SERVICE;

 Symbolism